Diving at the 1978 Commonwealth Games

-The diving competition at the 1978 Commonwealth Games in Edmonton, Alberta, Canada counted a total number of four medal events: two events for both men and women.
+Diving at the 1978 Commonwealth Games was the 11th appearance of the Diving at the Commonwealth Games.
+The events were held in Edmonton, Canada, from 2 4 to 9 August 1978 and featured contests in four events.

+The events were held at the Kinsmen Aquatic Centre, part of the Kinsmen Sports Centre complex.
+The aquatic centre was constructed in 1976 specifically for the Games.

 Canada, as host nation, won the most medals, taking 8, of which 2 were gold.
 They had a clean sweep of all medals in the women's 3 metre springboard event.

 Originally, Linda Cuthbert qualified for the springboard event and Beverly Boys qualified for the high board platform, but decided on a late swap to increase their chances of success.
 The youngest competitor from Canada competing in the commonwealth games was 18-year-old diver David Snively, then considered "one of Canada's top divers".

 In the women's 3 metre springboard event, Janet Nutter led all the competitors after the first six dives with 264.27 points, despite battling a cold and laryngitis.